narslan/pipeline/README.md

 This result shows the efficiency of the optimization through caching.
 We save half of the execution time of the pipeline.

-### Discussion

-The pipeline stage can be more performant by introducing more concurrency.

-Currently, `Split` and `ConvertJSON` methods leverage just one goroutine in contrast to other stages of the pipeline,
-which are fully concurrent.
-Using a `fan-out`-`fan-in` concurrency pattern in the split and conversion stages might help optimize the execution time of the pipeline.
-My initial attempts and observations didn't show much improvement, so I abandoned development.
-The conclusion I reached was, that for relatively small number of files and lines, as in our current case, this optimization might not benefit too much.